 For a wide variety of quantitative and qualitative risks which we face, each of the Corporate Staff Divisions cooperates by establishing various internal rules for risk management within their respective risk management areas, as well as conducting prior investigations and after-the-fact monitoring.
-We establish an integrated risk management system that has centralized control over the company-wide risks, which is centered around the Corporate Management Committee and the Portfolio Management Committee as an organization under the Corporate Management Committee, and we identify important risks in light of the frequency of occurrence, expected damage scale, and company-wide risk tolerance.
-The important risks as of March 31, 2020 are as follows;
+We establish an integrated risk management system that has centralized control over the company-wide risks, which is centered around the Corporate Management Committee and the Portfolio Management Committee as an organization under the Corporate Management Committee.
+We identify important risks in light of the frequency of occurrence, expected damage scale, and company-wide risk tolerance and take corresponding measures.
+The important risks as of March 31, 2021 are as follows;

 We are engaged in investment activities in various business by acquiring equity and shares.
 However, we are exposed to various risks related to business investments, such as the possible inability to recover our investments, exit losses, or being unable to earn the planned profits.
 Furthermore, we participate in various businesses directly or indirectly through joint ventures or by making strategic investments in other companies and business enterprises.
 The outcome of these joint ventures and strategic investments is unpredictable because:

 - operational success is critically dependent on factors that are beyond our control such as the financial condition and performance of the partner companies or the strategic investees; or

 - with respect to certain equity accounted investees, we may be unable to exercise adequate control over the management, operations and assets of the companies in which we invested or may be unable to make major decisions without the consent of other shareholders or participants due to lack of common business goals and strategic objectives with our alliance partners.